 Eldad Ben Aharon

-Dr. Eldad Ben Aharon is a lecturer at the Leiden University Institute for Area Studies.
-He specializes in the diplomatic history of the Middle East during the Cold War that broadly includes U.S. foreign policy on the wider region, Israeli Turkish relations and Israeli Iranian relations.
-Dr. Ben Aharon’s research focuses on Israel's foreign policy from 1948 to the present as well as questions of theory and methodology in a humanities-based approach to International Relations, especially the relationship between archival research and oral history.
-Occasionally, Dr. Ben Aharon writes op-eds and news analysis (in Hebrew and English) and policy papers for think tanks.
-His other main areas of research interest are memory studies, Holocaust studies, comparative genocide studies, Jewish-Muslim Relations, Arab Jews, and the theory and practice of oral history.
-Dr. Ben Aharon’s teaching includes courses in the political history and historiography of Israel, Israel-Diaspora relations, selected themes in Israel's foreign policy, modern Hebrew in practice and a BA thesis seminar in International Studies.
+Eldad Ben Aharon is a Lecturer in Israel Studies and History of International Relations at Leiden University - Institute for Area Studies.
+He is a historian of International Relations who works primarily on the Middle East in the 20th Century.
+Dr. Ben Aharon’s specializes in the diplomatic history of the Middle East during the Cold War that broadly includes U.S. foreign policy on the wider region, Israeli Turkish relations and Israeli-Iranian relations before and during the 1979 revolution.
+His research focuses on Israel's foreign policy from 1948 to the present as well as questions of theory and methodology in a humanities-based approach to International Relations, especially the relationship between archival research and oral history.

 BA Israel Studies